hxlnt/nobadmemories.com/src/render/posts/raes-pocketchip-guide.html.md

 ![PocketC.H.I.P. photo from getchip.com](/img/pocket.jpg)

-The PocketC.H.I.P. is a hackable computer with a touchscreen display, QWERTY keyboard, rechargeable battery, GPIO breakouts, headphone jack, WiFi, and bluetooth all in one incredibly chic handheld device.
+The PocketC.H.I.P. is a hackable computer with a touchscreen display, QWERTY keyboard, rechargeable battery, GPIO breakouts, headphone jack, WiFi, and bluetooth, all in one adorable handheld device.
 The brain of the PocketC.H.I.P. is the C.H.I.P., a $9 Linux computer with a 1 GHz ARM7 processor and 512 MB RAM.
-The whole PocketC.H.I.P. package currently retails for $69 USD, which is really not bad considering all you're getting.

 Admittedly, the touchscreen is a little finnicky, the keyboard a little fatiguing for extended use, the 512 MB of RAM a little short, and the plastic casing a little creaky.
 But overall, it feels like a great deal of care went into the design and the right tradeoffs for value and cost were made.
+(The PocketC.H.I.P. currently retails for $69 USD.)
 Little touches like the pencil stand, lanyard hole, faceted case, and beautiful graphic design have tremendous impact.

 To learn more about the PocketC.H.I.P. and C.H.I.P., check out Next Thing Co.'s [documentation](http://docs.getchip.com/).